Promote Suicide Prevention and Awareness

 - Don’t expect to just “get over it.”
 When a loved one dies by suicide, you may experience a lot of emotions all at once — shock, guilt, confusion or even anger.
 These are normal thoughts and emotions.
 Be patient with yourself as you cope and grieve and deal with any trauma you may be experiencing.
 The grieving process takes time.
 Loss is not something you “get over.”

 After a Suicide eLearning Course

 Take care of your mind and body as you work through the grieving process by taking this course.

 - Talk about your grief or trauma.
 Work to recognize the things you can handle on your own and those you can’t.
 You may want to contact the VA’s bereavement counseling, your installation’s chaplain or the minister at your place of worship, or a non-medical counselor through Military OneSource.
 You may find yourself searching for the right professional to talk to, and that’s OK.

 - Get the support you need.
 You don’t have to grieve alone.
 If you find that friends and family in your support circle have their own issues to attend to, mental health professionals, suicide loss support groups, faith communities and the military community can lend you a helping hand.
 Don’t hesitate to reach out for help.

-- Seek immediate help if experiencing complicated grief.
-You will never be completely over the death of your loved one; however, your grief should become less intense as time passes.
+- Seek immediate help if you are experiencing complicated grief.
+You will never be completely over the death of your loved one; however, your grief and trauma should become less intense as time passes.
 If you do not feel better over time or your grief is getting worse and your pain is so severe it keeps you from living your life, you may be suffering from “complicated grief.”
 There is a difference between grief and depression.
 If you are experiencing the following symptoms, talk to a professional grief therapist or counselor right away: